 Asides from preventing the logs from using all the available space in the firewall, its good practice to centralize all logs into a single system.
 Its easier than having to access each network device to view the logs the contain.

+Log on to the pfSense administration page and on the menu bar at the top of the page hover the mouse over Status and from the drop down menu click on System logs.
+Once you are in the System logs page click on the Settings tab.
 On this section of the page you want to check the box belonging to Enable syslog’ing to remote syslog server.
 Enter the IP address of the remote server, also decide what information will be sent to the server by checking the necessary boxes according to your needs.
 I only need the “Firewall events” to be sent.
 Click on Save.

+To start viewing the logs start the console by going to Start > All Programs > SolarWinds Kiwi Syslog Server > Kiwi Syslog Server Console You should see the output from pfSense almost immediately.
 As you can see the set-up was straight forward and simple to implement.
 On a future post I will cover Kiwi Syslog Server in depth.
 Thanks for reading.